How we’re run

 She has an MBA and is a member of the Chartered Institute of Personnel and Development.
 Through her work she has experienced both operational management and organisational development whilst maintaining a focus of the needs of the people who use the services.

-Tara lives in Gateshead with her husband and son where she enjoys family time, cooking and escaping in films and books.
+Tara likes to explore the UK in a campervan with her husband and son as well as cooking and escaping into films and books.

 We employ over 800 staff to ensure our service users receive the best care and support every day.